Full TitleA Phase II Study of Cabozantinib in Patients with RET Fusion-Positive Advanced Non-Small Cell Lung Cancers

 KIF5B/RET is an abnormal gene that leads to the growth of lung cancer cells.
-Cabozantinib is an investigational drug that inhibits the effects of this gene.
+Cabozantinib inhibits the effects of this gene.
 In addition, this drug interferes with other pathways that also cause cancer cells to grow, form new blood vessels, and spread to other parts of the body.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: